wso2/docs-choreo-dev/en/docs/tutorials/connect-your-own-github-repository-to-choreo.md

 If you want to connect your own GitHub repository during component creation in Choreo, you must follow these steps:

 !!! tip
-        As of now, Choreo does not allow you to connect GitHub repositories that have any existing [Ballerina](https://ballerina.io/) projects.
+       Currently, Choreo does not allow you to connect GitHub repositories containing [Ballerina](https://ballerina.io/) projects.

 1. Authorize Choreo to access your GitHub account.